 The AAS Education Prize recognizes outstanding contributions to the education of the public, students, and/or the next generation of professional astronomers.
 Self-nominations are allowed.
+Nominations are due 30 June each year.

 Donate to the AAS Education Prize Fund